SalK91/convex_optimization/docs/convex/11_intro.md

 * Chapter 22: Advanced Topics in Combinatorial Optimization.
 Combinatorial optimization problems and convex relaxations.

-* Chapter 23: The Future of Optimization – Learning, Adaptation, Intelligence.
-Emerging trends (e.g. data-driven optimization, connections to machine learning).

-This roadmap helps the reader see how the material progresses from foundations (Ch.2–5) to theory (Ch.6–11) to algorithms (Ch.12–15) and on to specialized and modern topics (Ch.16–23).
+This roadmap helps the reader see how the material progresses from foundations (Ch.2–5) to theory (Ch.6–11) to algorithms (Ch.12–15) and on to specialized and modern topics (Ch.16–22).

 ## Acknowledgments